Best Sony headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Sony headphones you can buy in 2022.

 The WF-XB700 are part of Sony's Extra Bass range of audio products meaning they're tuned to emphasise low-frequency response, rather than deliver a neutral sonic balance.
 The result is a punchy low-end, but it doesn't overshadow mid and high frequencies, which display pleasing levels of agility.

-Some of Sony's pricier buds boast greater detail and subtlety, in addition to active noise-cancelling tech, but if you're after sporty buds, these could be the best Sony headphones for you.
+Some of Sony's pricier buds boast greater detail and subtlety, and the 2021 WF-C500 offer better battery life.
+But if you're after sporty buds, these could be the best Sony headphones for you.

 Read the full review: Sony WF-XB700